icytin/GameNight/README.md

 * Run using grunt.
 If any error force it with # grunt -f

 ## Configs
-Port 3000 is defaul, to change db.
+Port 3000 is default, to change db.
 Look in the config file:
 \gameNight\config\env

 ...